pg-support/supt-km/docs/2. Troubleshooting/Product/Hardware/Spark LINK/Can't Charge Correctly.md

 **Workaround:**
-Please make sure the customer is using the USB Cable (USB-A to 2 x USB-C) that comes with the Spark LINK.
+Please ensure that the customer is using the USB Cable (USB-A to 2 x USB-C) provided with the Spark LINK.
+If they prefer to use a third-party cable, we recommend that the power supply be 5V/1A.

 ---